 Wooster Community Hospital offers the most advanced technology in positron emission tomography (PET).
 PET is combined with computerized tomography (CT) to create a sophisticated, noninvasive diagnostic study of the biochemistry and physiologic function of the human body.
 PET scans are completely painless, allowing patients to receive an accurate diagnosis for their condition conveniently and comfortably.

 The tracer accumulates in areas of higher chemical or metabolic activity, which indicates disease.
 These areas show up as bright spots on the PET scan.
 By detecting changes in the body at the cellular level, PET scans can pinpoint the onset of disease much sooner than a CT or MRI scan alone.

-- Early diagnosis of cancer, heart conditions, brain and central nervous system disorders such as Alzheimer’s disease, Parkinson’s disease, epilepsy, depression, brain tumors, and traumatic brain injury (TBI)
+- Early diagnosis of cancer, heart conditions, brain and central nervous system disorders such as Alzheimer’s disease, Parkinson’s disease, epilepsy, depression, brain tumors, and traumatic brain injury (TBI).

-- Evaluating disease progression
+- Evaluating disease progression.

-- Determining treatment response
+- Determining treatment response.